ExpressLRS/Docs/docs/quick-start/transmitters/tx-prep.md

 !!!
 Note
     If you're using an External ExpressLRS Module, make sure the Internal RF Module is **OFF**.

-    If your Radio has an Internal ExpressLRS Module, and you want to use it instead of an external module, then set External RF Module to **OFF**, and then set the Internal RF Module to **CRSF** Protocol.
+    If your Radio has an Internal ExpressLRS Module, and you want to use it instead of an external module, then set the External RF Module to **OFF**, and then set the Internal RF Module to **CRSF** Protocol.

 ExpressLRS uses the CRSF serial protocol to communicate between the transmitter and the TX module.
 Follow the following procedure to set it up on the currently selected Model: